 5. Teach them perseverance through their studies.

 With each grade jump, the homework seems to grow more and more intense.
 While I’m still able to help our second grader with his math, our seventh grader has moved beyond my capacity.
 That’s a difficult thing for me, but it’s an opportunity for them to learn a greater lesson for life.
-The perseverance to keep at it, though it means hard work, will prove (I think) even more valuable in the years to come than their mastery of the quadratic formula.
+The perseverance to keep at it, though it means hard work, will prove (I think) even more valuable in the years to come than their mastery of the quadratic formula that they have to solve, luckily they have Quadratic Formula Calculator to help them.

 6. Help them understand more deeply the greater purpose of education.